-From iOS and Android to macOS and Windows, there are tons of ad blockers on the market.
-But while ad blockers can be a valuable tool, they can sometimes have unintended side effects (like blocking some web pages from loading).
+There are many ad blockers on the market, for nearly every operating system and Web browser.
+But while ad blockers can be a valuable tool, they can sometimes have unintended side effects (like blocking some webpages from loading).
 Thankfully, nearly every browser extension or built-in ad blocker can be turned off.
-In this article, we’ll explain how ad blockers work, and how to disable ad blocker on various devices and operating systems.
+In this article, we’ll explain how ad blockers work, and how to disable them on various devices and operating systems.

-Whether it’s an extension or built-in to your browser or device, most ad blockers work in a similar way: they alter or remove ads on the web pages you visit.
-Some will hide an ad from appearing on the page; others prevent it from loading in the first place.
+Whether it’s an extension or built-in to your browser or device, most ad blockers work in a similar way: They alter or remove ads on the webpages you visit.
+Some will hide an ad that appears on the page; others prevent it from loading in the first place.
 The latter method, known as request blocking, is the most common.
-In this case, your web browser compares the list of scripts on the page to known ads and advertising techniques.
+In this case, your Web browser compares the list of scripts on the page to known ads and advertising techniques.
 If there’s a match, the request (and thus the ad) is blocked.
 Sometimes, the ad is replaced by an approved ad, but often there’s no replacement—you just see a broken link or “hole” on the page.

-So, why might you disable ad blocker?
-Well, they sometimes block web page elements that aren’t ads.
-For example, ad blocker might stop web forms from loading, hide images, or block payment portals.
+Sometimes ad blockers inadvertently block webpage elements that aren’t ads.
+For example, an ad blocker might stop Web forms from loading, hide images, or block payment portals.
 In these cases (and others), you can try disabling your ad blocker to see if that fixes the problem.

-Note: If you do turn off ad blocker, you should only do so temporarily.
-For both privacy and security, and to ensure a cleaner view of the web, you should always default to the ad blocker being turned on.
+Note: If you do turn off your ad blocker, you should only do so temporarily.
+For both privacy and security, and to ensure a cleaner view of the Web, you should always default to the ad blocker being turned on.

 - Open Chrome.